iyzg/minimal-series/README.md

 ## Roadmap

 - Create tree of notebooks to progress through
+- Style guide for diagrams?
+- Grand list of what each notebook should teach
+- List of future notebooks
 - Make notebooks on concepts tangential but not exactly just models (ex. entropy -> KL-divergence)